Overview of the Department of Computer Science

 - Theoretical Computer Science, Advanced Algorithms, and Supercomputing

 In addition to its international applicants, this English program accepts regular Japanese students as well!
-By taking on such a challenge, the Japanese students can become accustomed to using specialized English terms in information processing as well as interacting with international students!
+By taking on such a challenge, Japanese students can become accustomed to using specialized English terms in information processing as well as interacting with international students!

 There are two methods to apply for the English Program on Intelligent Information Processing: Special Admission and Regular Admission.